safwan234567/Linux-Auditing-Major-Project/README.txt

 by going to file>open>latestresult.csv

 You can also view all the results of all the audits conducted on your machine by opening all_audits.csv in LibreOffice Calc

+For failed audits, the page number is shown so you can refer to the Linux CIS CentOS 8 Benchmark to remediate them.